 Step 1: Percussion/Dynamic Massage

 First, we will use percussion therapy as a means to warm up the muscles around your spine.
 We usually use either a Hypervolt or a Theragun.
 An image of a Hypervolt is located below.
 If you don’t know what percussion therapy is, don’t worry.
 It’s basically a series of vibrations that helps relieve muscle soreness/stiffness, improves range of motion, and promotes circulation.
 In short, it’s a vibrating massage tool that feels really good.

 Step 2: Soft Tissue Mobilization

 Next, we find areas in the muscles that are tight, or adhesions, and we use manual therapy techniques (our thumbs, hands, and, if you’re lucky, our elbows) to loosen them up.
 We also look for little trigger points in certain muscles, and use a technique called ischemic release to help get rid of them.
 We may also use treatments such as cupping, myofascial release, and arthostimulation.
 This is usually the “hurts so good” portion of the treatment.

 Step 3: Full Spine Adjustment

-Next, as mentioned here, we need to make sure there are no rotational mis-alignments in your spine.
-To do this, we will deliver a full spine adjustment to ensure proper alignment before we move onto the Y Strap treatment.
+Next, as mentioned here, we need to make sure there are no rotational tension in your spine.
+To do this, we will deliver a full spine adjustment to ensure proper motion in the spine before we move onto the Y Strap treatment.
 This will consist of specific, focused adjustments.
 It will not be a “rack and crack” ordeal.
 We find the specific segments that need to be corrected, and effectively fix it.

 Step 4: Y Strap Adjustment